By David Joel Miller

-What is in your life now you would want eliminated?
+What is in your life now you would want to eliminate?

-A large part of happiness is getting things out of your life that do not belong there.
-Some things may be mandatory, but reexamine your choices.
+A large part of happiness is getting things out of your life that does not belong there.
+Some things may be mandatory but reexamine your choices.
 Can you reduce time spent on activates that do not enhance your happiness?
 Can you find ways to transform the things you do into happy events by including those you want to be with?